ecshreve/toolbox/README.md

 - [ ] Add `soft serve` git server
 - [ ] Add `run` configuration
 - [ ] Use `skate` to handle secrets
-- [/] Bake all of this into a docker image
+- [x] Bake all of this into a docker image
-- [ ] Launch in codespace as a demo?
+- [x] Launch in codespace as a demo?
 - [-] figure out copy/paste from cli
 - [ ] Use run in ci?